 The prevalence of cloud applications like Dropbox poses a security challenge to today’s organizations.
 Using FortiOS’s deep inspection for popular cloud applications, administrators gain deep and useful insights, via FortiView and logs, into activities associated with these applications, such as user IDs, cloud actions, file names, and file sizes.
 For popular video sites, FortiOS will also be able to track video files viewed.

 SSL Inspection for Encrypted Traffic

 SSL (Secure Sockets Layer) is a popular encryption standard used to protect Internet traffic but may also be used to evade traditional inspection.
 FortiOS enables organizations to adopt effective application control even when traffic is encrypted.

 Unique hardware components and software optimizations can decrypt traffic with minimal performance impact.
 The inspection can easily omit sensitive communications, such as financial transaction (thereby complying with privacy policies), or bypass applications that forbid SSL inspection by using granular policy settings.

 FortiOS empowers organization to implement security best practices that require continuous examination of threat statuses and the ability to adapt to new requirements.

 The FortiView widgets provide useful analyses with detailed and contextual session information that can be filtered, ranked, and further inspected.
 For example, an administrator can instantly query the top applications that are currently consuming bandwidth and drill down to identify their users and help decide if such activities should be blocked.

 Network, threat, and system events activities can be archived via syslogs.
 In turn, these logs can generate useful trending and overview reports.

-Lastly, the FortiOS offers robust in-built email and SMS alert systems.
+Lastly, the FortiOS offers robust in-built email alert systems.
 Meanwhile, integration with external threat management systems can be achieved with SNMP and standard-based syslogs.